Skip links

 Once they start seeming to be responsive, you have to be quick to encourage them.
 You must also encourage them to do better.

-Here, you can also talk up the benefits of going into rehab.
+Here, you can also talk about the benefits of going into rehab.
 While doing this, you may even touch on possible negative consequences if they refuse to get treatment.
 If they realize how much they stand to lose, they may change their minds.

 Things to Do During the Conversation